 While there are very few downsides to this travel-friendly laptop, it should be said that the speakers are surprisingly dull-sounding, making impromptu parties with your laptop probably less of a thing, and you only get 2 Thunderbolt 3 ports, a microSD, and a headphone jack, meaning you may need to bring additional adapters with you.

-With its stylish looks, premium brand logo, and effortlessly easily portability, this is a laptop for the more discerning traveler who prefers to shy away from Apple.
+With its stylish looks, premium brand logo, and effortless portability, this is a laptop for the more discerning traveler who prefers to shy away from Apple.

-The Popular Pro Laptop Continues To Go From Strength To Strength
+3. The Popular Pro Laptop Continues To Go From Strength to Strength

 Apple MacBook Pro